veraison/services/vts/coservsigner/README.md

 ### `coserv-signer` configuration

+- `use`: boolean to indicate whether to use the CoSERV signer
 - `alg`: the [JWS algorithm](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms)
 used for signing, e.g.: `ES256`, `RS512`.
 - `key`: URL with the location of the private key to be used with `alg`.
 The